mindscan-de/BrightFlux/BrightFlux-Viewer/README.md

 The Idea is basically to have a simple GUI, where the log files can be viewed and analyzed.
 I didn't meant to start the GUI that early, but I really like the end-to-end experience.
-The big advantage of the end-to-end experience is, that each day the application can do something that it couldn't do the day before and the progress becomes visible.
+The big advantage of the end-to-end experience is, that each day the application can do something that it couldn't do the day before and the progress becomes more visible.
 On the other side this also means, that the project will look very unsatisfying for a long time, because it is not polished.

 Anyway, because I want to see the content of the data frames and I don't want to stick to write